World of Delight: Cast

 Main character.
-His family is a hair salon.
+His family runs a hair salon.
 He is a Kansai native from the bottom up.
 He is generous and mild-mannered, but when he gets angry, he is furious.
-He lost his father to a brain tumor when he was in high school.
-She was searching the Internet for feedback on a light novel she read in junior high school, "Fairy Game," and came across a website called "Raintree no Kuni.
+His father had surgery for a brain tumor, but experienced partial amnesia when he woke up, forgetting Nobuki entirely and believing he's a staff at the hospital.
+He was searching the Internet for feedback on a light novel she read in junior high school, "Fairy Game," and came across a website called "Raintree no Kuni.